vinay070403/vinay070403/README.md

 ---

-## 💪 Preparing for rtCamp

-- Mastering advanced WordPress plugin & theme development
-- Building and consuming REST APIs
-- Practicing teamwork, code reviews, and remote collaboration
-- Contributing to open source and the WordPress community

 > **Ambition:**
 > *To join rtCamp and make a real impact in the WordPress ecosystem—one commit at a time!*